 All of which have been moved from different places in this area of West-Skaftafellssýsla and Rangárvallasýsla counties and reconstructed at the museum.

-You will also find Skógar Church, which is new (1998) on the outside but the interior is old from Kálfholt church built in 1879, and all the ecclesiastical artefacts are from different churches from the 17th-18th centuries.
+You will also find Skógar Church, which is new (1998) on the outside but the interior is old from the Kálfholt church, built in 1879, and all the ecclesiastical artefacts are from different churches from the 17th-18th centuries.
 The beautiful triptych dates back to 1768.

 Most of these churches do not exist anymore, f.ex. one of the church-bells was saved from a church during the volcanic eruption of the notorious volcano Mt.
 Katla in 1660.

-I visit all the farm churches I see on my travels in Iceland and am in awe at how lovely these little churches are.
+I visit all the farm churches I see on my travels in Iceland as I love these little gems.

-After visiting the open-air part of the museum we visited 3 other inside museums with ca 15,000 artefacts from this region!
+After visiting the open-air part of the museum, we visited 3 other inside museums with some 18,000 artefacts collected from this region!

 The legend goes that Þrasi, who owned a chest filled with gold and treasures, had put the chest beneath Skógafoss waterfall, and in olden times one could see one side of the chest protruding from the waterfall.